OPTIMALSYSTEMS/keycloak-proxy-deployment/README.md

 *keycloak.proxy.example.net*
 ```

-Proxy is managing instances via *keycloak-proxy.yaml* configuration file, located in the git repository of the *infrastructure* chart.
+Keycloak instances are listed in to the configuration file *keycloak-proxy.yaml* , located in the git repository of the *infrastructure* namespaces.
-New keycloak instances are automatically added to the file via kubernetes job.

 ### Infrastructure chart
 1. Set DNS, keycloak-instance/database/git credentials for default keycloak instance in *infrastructure/values.yaml*